HUMAN RIGHTS, DIVERSITY and INCLUSION

 Regarding the UN Guiding Principles on Business and Human Rights (UNGPs), The Human Resource Department conducts Human Rights Due Diligence every three years, and it analytically evaluates potential human rights risks associated with BJC business activities throughout the value chain.
 BJC’s human rights due diligence process includes;

-BJC conducts human rights due diligence every 3 years and Human Rights Due Diligence will be conducted in 2023, which is the 3-year basis set as a minimum standard for the company’s practice.
-As for 2022, to address the importance of human rights beyond normal practice, BJC conducted human rights survey online, amongst its employees, aiming to find a gap for improvement in human resource management and employee engagement, as well as to prevent future human rights issues.
-The result showed that some employees at the operation level found time management difficult and would like to receive better treatment from their managers.
+BJC conducts human rights due diligence every 3 years which is the 3-year basis set as a minimum standard for the company’s practice.
+Moreover, each year, to address the importance of human rights beyond normal practice, BJC conducted human rights survey online, amongst its employees, aiming to find a gap for improvement in human resource management and employee engagement, as well as to prevent future human rights issues.
 The result had been analyzed, summarized and reported to the top management.
 The Human Resource Department, with a support from Sustainability and Risk Management Department then developed and organized human rights training for managers, as well as human rights course for all employees.
 The analyzed survey result and recommendations were integrated into the training and the course accordingly.

 Monitoring and Communication